alexfernandez/alexfernandez.github.io/2024/on-tooling.md

 Now let's take an excursion into a more theoretical area: linguistics and grammar.
 There is a point to it, I promise, and I hope it will be worth your while.

-The ultimate tool that we have is language.
+The ultimate machinery that we have at our disposal is language.
 As I have [speculated elsewhere](https://pinchito.es/2017/origins-language) it must have developed slowly at first as we evolved, and then exploded in a myriad of words.